 Founded in 2000, the Arts in Society Research Network offers an interdisciplinary forum for discussion of the role of the arts in society.
 It is a place for critical engagement, examination and experimentation, developing ideas that connect the arts to their contexts in the world – on stage, in studios and theaters, in classrooms, in museums and galleries, on the streets and in communities.

-In our twenty-first century context, longstanding sites of production, consumption and display – such as the theatre, the museum, the gallery, and the publishing house – are being contested by new forces of media, popular culture, and commerce.
-These various forms of contestation and re-arrangement have given rise to new art forms, media and venues, from the street to the Internet.
-To what extent have old forms and new forms merged, replaced or challenged one another?
+At the widest scope, sites of artistic production, consumption and display – where art “lives” – are constantly being contested by forces of media, culture, and commerce.
+These various forms of contestation cause re-arrangement, giving rise to new art forms, media and venues, from the street to the Internet.
+To what extent do old forms and new forms merge, replace or challenge one another?
 In what ways do the various sites of reception and display affect sites of production – from the artist’s studio to the community hall?
 Is there such a thing as interdisciplinarity?
-And how do artistic media work with and interpret these cultural flows and institutionalized spaces?
+And how do artistic media work with and interpret cultural flows and institutionalized spaces?

 Then comes the concern for knowledge and pedagogy.
 As we live in increasingly visual cultures, forms of media and medium intersect with a kind of ‘crisis of information’ that overloads everyday life.
 The classical, or standard, classifications of artforms by their architypes, forms and mediums are called into question by this historical experience.
 Thus, how we make meaning from theses vectors of media, medium, and society, undergo various processes of transformation.
 We need to interrogate arts histories, theories, paradigms and frameworks for critical analysis.
 To what extent do we need to develop new creative tools and research approaches to redefine classical disciplinary classifications?
 What does it mean to teach and learn through and about the arts?